1966 United Nations Security Council election: Rules

 To be elected, a candidate must receive a two-thirds majority of those present and voting.
 If the vote is inconclusive after the first round, three rounds of restricted voting shall take place, followed by three rounds of unrestricted voting, and so on, until a result has been obtained.
 In restricted voting, only official candidates may be voted on, while in unrestricted voting, any member of the given regional group, with the exception of current Council members, may be voted on.

+Owing to a charter amendment adding four seats to the Security Council, Uganda and New Zealand had been assigned 1-year terms at the previous election and stood down at this election.

 Result

 At this time, the United Nations had 121 member states (for a timeline of UN membership, see Enlargement of the United Nations).
 There were no nominations before the election.
-The election was managed by then-President of the United Nations General Assembly Abdul Rahman Pazhwak of Afghanistan and one of the Vice-Presidents, a Mr. Solomon of Trinidad and Tobago.
+The election was managed by then-President of the United Nations General Assembly Abdul Rahman Pazhwak of Afghanistan and one of the vice-presidents, a Mr. Solomon of Trinidad and Tobago.

 Voting was conducted on a single ballot.
 Ballots containing more states from a certain region than seats allocated to that region were invalidated.